-- II.3.3.(a) Each executive board member should provide an update related to their activities at least once every four Executive Board meetings. - II.3.3.(b) By the third Executive Board meeting of each year, each Executive Board member should prepare and present a plan of action for the coming year. - II.3.3.(c) To facilitate effective and concise Executive Board meetings, Executive Board members are encouraged to contact the Co-Chairs with any new initiative, problem or topic about which they would like GRO to act.
-The Co-Chairs have significantly more billable hours and University contacts to facilitate developing these ideas before bringing them to the entire Executive Board during a meeting.
+- II.3.3.(a) Each executive board member should provide an update related to their activities at least once every four Executive Board meetings. - II.3.3.(b) By the third Executive Board meeting of each term (summer-fall, intersession-spring), after the new Executive Board is elected, each Executive Board member should prepare and present a general plan of action for the coming year. - II.3.3.(c) To facilitate effective and concise Executive Board meetings, Executive Board members are encouraged to contact the Co-Chairs with any new initiative, problem or topic about which they would like GRO to act.
+The Co-Chairs have significantly more billable effort and University contacts to facilitate developing these ideas before bringing them to the entire Executive Board during a meeting.